-Referred to as “the backbone of xeriscaping” by plant scientists at the University of Arizona, mesquite is a reliably hardy landscape tree for the American Southwest.
+Referred to as “the backbone of xeriscaping” by plant scientists at the University of Arizona, mesquite is a reliably hardy landscape tree for the American southwest.
 Mesquite trees have a deep taproot to thank for their drought and heat tolerance.
 Where other trees may wilt and dehydrate, mesquite trees draw moisture from the cool depths of the earth and gracefully ride out the dry spell.
 However, this deep taproot can make transplanting a mesquite tree quite difficult.

 About Moving Mesquite Trees

 Mesquite was valued by native tribes for its edible seed pods and hard wood, which was good for building and firewood.
-Later, mesquite earned a bad reputation from cattle ranchers because
+Later, mesquite earned a bad reputation from cattle ranchers because its seeds, when digested by cattle, can quickly grow into a thorny colony of young mesquite trees in pastures.
+Efforts to clear out unwanted mesquite revealed that new plants quickly regenerate from mesquite roots that are left in the ground.

 In short, when planted in the right spot, a mesquite tree can be the perfect addition to a landscape; but when growing in the wrong location, mesquite can cause problems.
-It is problems like this that spark the question, “Can you transplant mesquite trees in the landscape?”
+It is problems like this that spark the question, “can you transplant mesquite trees in the landscape?”

 Is Transplanting a Mesquite Tree Possible?